The Hidden Downsides Of Freelancing (You Need To Know)

 • Create your own work schedule and try your best to stick to it

-• Adapt it over time to suit your productivity cycles
+• Adapt it over time to suit your productivity cycle

 Self-Employment Taxes